shenblin/DeepBID/README.md

     python basicsr/test.py -opt options/in_vivo_brain/in_vivo_brain_self_frames_test.yml
      ```

-📢 Results
+## Results

-For more results and further analyses, please refer to our paper.
+📢 For more results and further analyses, please refer to our paper.

-📜 Acknowledgement
+## Acknowledgement

-Thanks [paper](https://arxiv.org/pdf/2007.15651) authers for the wonderful open source project!
+📜 Thanks [paper](https://arxiv.org/pdf/2007.15651) authers for the wonderful open source project!

-🌏 Citations
+ ## Citation

-If you find this work useful in your research, please consider citing the paper:
+🌏 If you find this work useful in your research, please consider citing the paper:

 B. Shen, et al.